opendocsg/slw-judgments-backfill/2017_SGHC_15/report.md

 **_The law_**

-145    To establish dishonest assistance, Parakou has to prove that (a) there was a trust, (b) there was a breach of trust, (c) PIH and PSMPL rendered assistance towards the breach of trust and (d) the assistance rendered by PIH and PSMPL was dishonest: _George Raymond Zage III and another v Ho Chi Kwong and another_ [2010] 2 SLR 589 (“ _GRZ III_ ”) at [20].
+145    To establish dishonest assistance, Parakou has to prove that (a) there was a trust, (b) there was a breach of trust, (c) PIH and PSMPL rendered assistance towards the breach of trust and (d) the assistance rendered by PIH and PSMPL was dishonest: _George Raymond Zage III and another v Ho Chi Kwong and another_ <span class="citation">[2010] 2 SLR 589</span> (“ _GRZ III_ ”) at [20].
 Dishonesty is established if the defendant has such knowledge of the irregular shortcomings of the transactions that ordinary honest people would consider him to be in breach of standards of honest conduct if he failed to adequately query them: _GRZ III_ at [22].

-146    As for knowing receipt, the elements are (a) a disposal of the plaintiff’s assets in breach of fiduciary duty, (b) the beneficial receipt of the defendant of assets which are traceable as representing the assets of the plaintiff and (c) knowledge on the part of the defendant that the assets received are traceable to a breach of fiduciary duty: _GRZ III_ at [23], affirming _Caltong (Australia) Pty Ltd (formerly known as Tong Tien See Holding (Australia) Pty Ltd) and another v Tong Tien See Construction Pte Ltd (in liquidation) and another appeal_ [2002] 2 SLR(R) 94 at [31].
+146    As for knowing receipt, the elements are (a) a disposal of the plaintiff’s assets in breach of fiduciary duty, (b) the beneficial receipt of the defendant of assets which are traceable as representing the assets of the plaintiff and (c) knowledge on the part of the defendant that the assets received are traceable to a breach of fiduciary duty: _GRZ III_ at [23], affirming _Caltong (Australia) Pty Ltd (formerly known as Tong Tien See Holding (Australia) Pty Ltd) and another v Tong Tien See Construction Pte Ltd (in liquidation) and another appeal_ <span class="citation">[2002] 2 SLR(R) 94</span> at [31].
 The defendant’s state of knowledge must be such as to make it unconscionable for him to retain the benefit of the receipt: _Bank of Credit and Commerce International (Overseas) Ltd and another v Akindele_ [2001] Ch 437 at 455E.

 147    Where the defendant is a company, it may be attributed with the state of mind of its directing organ under its constitution, _ie_ its board of directors acting as such or for some purposes the general body of shareholders: _Bilta (UK) Ltd (in liquidation) and others v Nazir and others (No 2)_ [2015] 2 WLR 1168 (“ _Bilta_ ”) at [67].